Today I’m going to show you some steps that I take just about every time when I’m editing portraits.

 With these subtle little changes, you’ll be able to add details back into your image and keep it fairly balanced.

-Another thing that I’ll do sometimes when I’m having a hard time editing is I’ll go through Photographers portfolios and look for images that I could use as a basis of where I’d like my image to end up with the colours etc.
+Another thing that I’ll do sometimes when I’m having a hard time editing is I’ll go through Photographers portfolios and look for images that I could use as a basis of where I’d like my image to end up with the colors etc.

 Then I’ll compare as I edit until I get as close to the natural skin tones and lighting, I found that very useful.